At a Glance

 Form and break friendships easily, and can be critical of other kids

 Get their feelings hurt more easily and start being very aware of other people’s feelings

 Are eager to please and want to “be first” and win

 Understand right from wrong, but look for the loopholes in rules to get what they want

-There’s a lot of variation in the pace at which kids develop skills throughout first grade.
+There’s a lot of variation in how quickly kids develop skills throughout first grade.
 Your child may meet social and emotional milestones before physical milestones or vice versa.

-However, if your child isn’t able to do most of these things by the end of first grade, consider speaking with his teacher or talking to his doctor about the possibility of an evaluation.
-If your child needs support in some skill areas, now is a good time to start!
+If your child isn’t doing most of these things by the end of first grade, connect with the teacher or talk to your health-care provider about your concerns.
+If your child needs support in some skill areas, now is a good time to start.

 Take a look forward at developmental milestones for second and third graders.

 First graders often start using language for new things, like telling jokes or convincing others of their viewpoint.